JinZhangLab/PFCE/README.md

 If you find this method useful in your research, we kindly ask that you cite the following paper:

-[1] Zhang J., Zhou X., Li B. PFCE2: A versatile parameter-free calibration enhancement framework for near-infrared spectroscopy [J].
+[1] J Zhang, X Zhou, BY Li.
+PFCE2: A versatile parameter-free calibration enhancement framework for near-infrared spectroscopy [J].
 Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy, 2023, 301: 122978. https://doi.org/10.1016/j.saa.2023.122978
-[2] J Zhang, BY Li, Y Hu, et. al. A Parameter-Free Framework for Calibration Enhancement of Near-Infrared Spectroscopy Based on Correlation Constraint, analytica chimica acta, 2021, 1142: 169-178. https://doi.org/10.1016/j.aca.2020.11.006
+[2] J Zhang, BY Li, Y Hu, et. al. A Parameter-Free Framework for Calibration Enhancement of Near-Infrared Spectroscopy Based on Correlation Constraint [J]. analytica chimica acta, 2021, 1142: 169-178. https://doi.org/10.1016/j.aca.2020.11.006